adyshake/dotfiles-windows/README.md

 .\deps.ps1
 ```

-> The scripts will install Chocolatey, node.js, and WebPI if necessary.
+> The scripts will install Chocolatey & scoop if necessary.

-> **Visual Studio Extensions**
-> Extensions will be installed into your most current version of Visual Studio.
-You can also install additional plugins at any time via `Install-VSExtension $url`.
-The Url can be found on the gallery; it's the extension's `Download` link url.

 ## Thanks to…